Arkaprava-Gupta/PC-junk-file-cleaning-software/README.md

 11)Any location on the system where temp files get filled repeatedly (with a little bit of coding inside the batch file and using that batch file [with .bat extension] or converting it into exe with the help of advanced .bat to .exe converter).

+## Benefits:
+1) Saves time....Saves Space
+2) Smaller than other apps like cc cleaner etc.
+3) Free (genuinely :) and open source
+4) Fast and not RAM hungry like google chrome.
+5) Will not increase computer boot up time and will not run in background.
+6) Lastly ....Made in India software.

 ### Note : You can schedule it in the task scheduler to perform automatic batch cleaning operation at any time of the day, that too within 3-4 secs.